dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 * <xref:System.Runtime.CompilerServices.TaskAwaiter.GetResult%2A>

 > [!NOTE]
 > Blazor documentation examples that use the thread-blocking methods mentioned in this section are only using the methods for demonstration purposes, not as recommended coding guidance.
-For example, component code demonstrations simulate a long-running process by calling <xref:System.Threading.Thread.Sleep%2A?displayProperty=nameWithType>.
+For example, a few component code demonstrations simulate a long-running process by calling <xref:System.Threading.Thread.Sleep%2A?displayProperty=nameWithType>.

 ### Invoke component methods externally to update state

-In the event a component must be updated based on an external event, such as a timer or other notifications, use the `InvokeAsync` method, which dispatches code execution to Blazor's synchronization context.
+In the event a component must be updated based on an external event, such as a timer or other notification, use the `InvokeAsync` method, which dispatches code execution to Blazor's synchronization context.
 For example, consider the following *notifier service* that can notify any listening component about updated state.
 The `Update` method can be called from anywhere in the app.

 `Notifier.cs`: